 The cliff-lined coulees and desert landscape around Frenchman Coulee and Echo Basin (near Vantage) gives visitors some different daydreaming opportunities.
-For starters the scenery is right of Spaghetti Westerns that has the mind recalling scenes where bands of white settlers are passing through dessicated waterless country but about to meet their Waterloo from the Indians lining the cliffs.
+For starters the scenery is right out of a Spaghetti Western that has the mind recalling scenes where bands of white settlers are passing through desiccated waterless country but about to meet their Waterloo from the Indians lining the cliffs.

 Finally, if you visit this area in the spring or fall — the best time, really – non-climbers are likely to be shocked by what a rock climbing hub the area has become.
 As you wander under the cliffs carved by the great floods, dozens of parties will be climbing.
 Watching the progress of those who have roped themselves to the walls is quite entertaining.

 Any way you cut it, walking or riding through the area, rubber-necking at the climbers, imagining celluloid scenes from old movies, or envisioning the geologic past is interesting stuff.
 Furthermore, this route takes you to interesting places.
 You can reach the very base of a plunge pool at the head of Echo Basin that’s a good 200 feet below the lip of the cliffs.
 Imagining the maelstrom of this spot when water, hundreds of feet deep, poured over the walls is terrifying.
 You can also access a large sand dune, walk up it, and run down it.
 The sand is also a byproduct from the calamitous erosion wrought by the big floods.